 Sentry uses a role-based privilege model.
 A role is a set of rules for accessing a given Solr collection or Solr config.
-Access to each collection is governed by three privileges: Query, Update, and .
-The wildcard () indicates all privileges.
-In contract, access to each config is governed by a single privilege , meaning all privileges.
+Access to each collection is governed by three privileges: Query, Update, and \.
+The wildcard (\) indicates all privileges.
+In contrast, access to each config is governed by a single privilege \, meaning all privileges.
+Specifying \ as the name of the config or collection grants the specified privilege to all instances of configs or collections, respectively.
+The following sample syntax applies to both native Sentry privileges and file-based privileges, though native Sentry privileges are set through solrctl sentry commands as shown in Using Solr with the Sentry Service on page 91 and file-based privileges are set through policy files as shown in Using Solr with a Policy File on page 91.

-• A rule for the Query privilege on collection called logs would be formulated as follows:
+A rule for the Query privilege on collection called logs would be formulated as follows:

 collection=logs->action=Query

-• A rule for the privilege, meaning all privileges, on the config called myConfig would be formulated as follows:
+A rule for the \ privilege, meaning all privileges, on the config called myConfig would be formulated as follows:

+'''

 config=myConfig->action=

+'''

-No action implies and is the only valid action.
-Because config objects only support , the following config privilege is invalid:
+No action implies \ and \ is the only valid action.
+Because config objects only support \, the following config privilege is invalid:

 config=myConfig->action=Update

+A rule granting all configs the Query privilege would be formulated as follows:

+config=\->action=Ouery

+For example, granting all configs the Query privilege would be formulated as follows:

+'''

+config=->action=Query

+'''

-Note that config objects cannot be combined with collection objects in a single privilege.
+config objects cannot be combined with collection objects in a single privilege.
 For example, the following combinations are illegal:

-config=myConfig->collection=myCollection->action= collection=myCollection->config=myConfig myRole = collection=myCollection->action=QUERY, config=myConfig->action=
+'''

+config=myConfig->collection=myCollection->action=

+collection=myCollection->config=myConfig

+'''